blogs Over begaafdheid, loopbaan en persoonlijke ontwikkeling

 Why Maslow’s Pyramid Often Works in Reverse for the Gifted

 Psychologist Abraham Maslow famously described human motivation as a hiërachy of needs, later to be simplified into a pyramid by others: first we take care of our physical needs, then safety, belonging, and status and only then do we focus on meaning, purpose, and self-actualization.
 For many gifted people, especially the highly and exceptionally gifted, this order does not match their lived reality.
-They often start at the top and seem to live by a reversed piramid.
+They often start at the top and seem to live by a reversed piramid; a way of life skillfully pushed to its extreme by the Wandering Mathematician Paul Erdős.

 The Four Roles that support Gifted Development